Huang-Libo/Notebook/Swift/Combine.md

 **Overview**:

-Use a binding to create a two-way connection between a property that stores data, and a view that displays and changes the data.
+Use a binding to create a two-way connection between *a property that stores data*, and *a view that displays and changes the data*.
 A binding connects a property to a source of truth stored elsewhere, instead of storing data directly.

-For example, a button that toggles between play and pause can create a binding to a property of its parent view using the `Binding` *property wrapper*.
+For example, a button that toggles between *play* and *pause* can create a binding to a property of its parent view using the `Binding` *property wrapper*.

 ```swift
 struct PlayButton: View {